projectfluent/dom-l10n-documentation/src/using-fluent.md

 ---

-First thing's first, we need to add and import our Fluent dependencies.
+First, we need to add and import our Fluent dependencies.

 For this tutorial we will install `fluent/bundle` and `fluent/dom` via the following command: